lemidia/lemidia/README.md

 - 👯 My areas of interest are machine learning, deep learning, and front-end fields in web development.
 -->

-## Languages, Frameworks and Tools i've used so far:
+## Languages, libraries, Frameworks and Tools i've used so far:

 ### Web - Front End